velida/stock_performance_overview/README.md

-# stock_performance_overview
-Developing Data Products - Peer Assesment Projects
+# Developing Data Products - Peer Assesment Projects
 ======================

 This README file is the supporting documentation accompanying this Shiny application.
 It includes three parts: